Blue Dolphin Cichlid

 Sexing

 It is extremely difficult to distinguish the difference between males and females of this particular species.
 Both males and females develop the nuchal hump unlike many other cichlid species where only the male develops the vestigial hump.
 Males are generally larger than females but it would be hard to know for certain whether a captive specimen is grown to full potential or not.
-Color brightness and clarity is not a dependable way to determine the sex of the fish either because both males and females alike can have a vibrant show of color.
+Colour brightness and clarity is not a dependable way to determine the sex of the fish either because both males and females alike can have a vibrant show of colour.

 Breeding